About the Program

 Circle Program Timeline

 Attend an Open House – These one-hour, virtual events are the introduction to Wharton Circles.
-You will learn important details about the structure of Circles, the application process, and the matching process.
+You will learn important details about the structure of Circles, the intake process, and the matching process.
 Alumni must attend one virtual open house event to be eligible to participate in the program.

 Circles launch and meet monthly for six months as determined by your Circle.
-Circle facilitators are invited to join three additional virtual meetings between February and May to collaborate and receive additional support.
+Circle facilitators are invited to join three additional virtual meetings between January and May to collaborate and receive additional support.